2022 Castilian-Leonese regional election: Election date

 By 2021, the relationship between the two ruling coalition partners, the People's Party (PP) and Citizens (Cs) had become strained to the point that President Alfonso Fernández Mañueco was considering to call a snap election for late in the year or early 2022, taking advantage of the momentum gained by the PP in opinion polls as a result of its victory in the 2021 Madrilenian regional election.
-Mañueco was also wary that the Cs internal crisis, which had seen a number of defections from the party, could see a successful motion of no confidence being mounted on him once the PSOE was be able to table a new censure motion in March 2022, one year after a previous, unsuccessful one.
+Mañueco was also wary that the Cs internal crisis, which had seen a number of defections from the party, could see a successful motion of no confidence being mounted on him once the PSOE was able to table a new censure motion in March 2022, one year after a previous, unsuccessful one.
 In October 2021, it was hinted that Mañueco was considering an election to be held on either 28 November or 12 December, though it later transpired that an election in the spring of 2022 was more likely.
 Speculation on an early election in Andalusia, coupled with possible snap elections in other regions—such as Aragon or the Valencian Community—initially hinted at a possible simultaneous electoral call, but Andalusian president Juan Manuel Moreno's announcement on 30 November that an election in Andalusia would not be held sooner than June 2022 meant that any prospective Castilian-Leonese snap election would be held earlier.
 This was finally confirmed on 20 December 2021 when Mañueco announced a snap election for 13 February 2022.

-Parliamentary composition

-The Cortes of Castile and León was officially dissolved on 21 December 2021, after the publication of the dissolution decree in the Official Gazette of Castile and León.
-The table below shows the composition of the parliamentary groups in the Cortes at the time of dissolution.
+The Cortes of Castile and León were officially dissolved on 21 December 2021 with the publication of the dissolution decree in the BOCYL, setting election day for 13 February 2022 and scheduling for the chamber to reconvene on 10 March.

+Outgoing parliament

+The table below shows the composition of the parliamentary groups in the chamber at the time of dissolution.